 Situation 1 refers to a context when two or more network adapters are used at the same time.
 By doing this, you can transmit and receive more data packets when compared to a single adapter.

-Now you know all the details about this protocol which was bought by Microsoft in 2012 and it is client based server side protocol.
+Now you know all the details about the Microsoft Network Adapter Multiplexor Protocol which was bought by Microsoft in 2012 and it is client based server side protocol.
 The interesting part is that if you have a system running windows 10 then you may not need this protocol.